ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/reddit-comments.md

 10 rows in set.
 Elapsed: 27.824 sec.
 Processed 6.74 billion rows, 53.26 GB (242.22 million rows/s., 1.91 GB/s.)
 ```

-11. Let's see which subreddits had the biggest increase in commnents from 2018 to 2019:
+11. Let's see which subreddits had the biggest increase in comments from 2018 to 2019:

 ```sql
 SELECT